Descartess/Azera/README.md

 ```

 ## Features
-* Users can sigin of the application
+* Users can sign into the application
 * Users can view and accept receipts
 * Users can signout of application
 * Users can reset passwords